Borris Miles

 Borris L. Miles (born October 29, 1965), is a Democratic politician from Texas.
 He has represented District 13 in the Texas Senate since winning election in November 2016.
 He is a former member of the Texas House of Representatives, where he represented District 146, which encompasses parts of Harris County, Texas, including Sunnyside, Houston, and Third Ward, Houston.

+Early life and education

+Miles grew up in Sunnyside, Houston, where he attended Yates High School.
+After high school, he received his Bachelor of Science degree in criminal justice and criminal science from Sam Houston State University.

 Texas House of Representatives

 Miles was first elected to serve as the State Representative for District 146 in November 2006.
 He was re-elected in November 2010, and was sworn back into the House of Representatives in January 2011 and again in January 2013.
 Miles' next term, in the 84th legislative session, began in January 2015.

 Miles was named a "Star of the 2011 Legislative Session" by the Texas Classroom Teachers Association.

 As a member of the Agriculture & Livestock Committee, he authored and passed bills to aid in the advancement of urban farm microenterprises.
 Miles authored and passed HB 2994, a bill designed to provide financial assistance to urban agriculture research facilities, cooperatives, and small agricultural farms and businesses.

 In the 83rd Texas Legislative Session, Miles was appointed to the Elections and Licensing & Administrative Procedures committees by Speaker Joe Straus.